i-like-robots/hyperons/benchmark/README.md

 ### Running the benchmark

 Before running the benchmark please ensure that any changes made to the Hyperons source code have been bundled.
-To run the benchmark, execute the benchmark commands in the scripts folder:
+To run the benchmark, execute the benchmark commands in the scripts folder.
+This will write the result to a text file:

 ```sh
 $ sh scripts/benchmark.sh